desmid/tickers/README.md

 ### Functional requirements

-- Update a LO/OO spreadsheet containing columns of Yahoo tickers with a button that populates specified columns with market price and currency.
+- Populate a LO/OO spreadsheet containing columns of Yahoo tickers with their market price and currency.

+- The data values will be fetched from Yahoo when the appropriate button is clicked.

-- Data columns will be in register with the ticker column, typically adjacent, but may be anywhere else in the sheet and in any order.
+- The output data columns will usually lie alongside the ticker column, but may be anywhere else in the sheet and the columns can be in any order.

-- Recognise a ticker in a spreadsheet cell as a distinct uppercased word of form:
+- A ticker in a spreadsheet cell should be recognised as a distinct uppercased word of form:

   <PRE>
     Stock            FX pair              Index
     -------------------------------------------